Eastern Iowa Brass Band: Directors

-The Music
+The music

-British band instrumentation features horns which are conical in design, producing a mellow, rich sound that is both dynamic and colorful.
-EIBB conforms to the unique British band style, characteristically limiting its instrumentation to brass, including cornets, flugelhorn, tenor horns, euphoniums, baritones, trombones, and tubas, as well as percussion.
+British band instrumentation features horns which are conical in design.
+Iowa Brass conforms to the unique British band style, characteristically limiting its instrumentation to brass, including cornets, flugelhorn, tenor horns, euphoniums, baritones, trombones, and tubas, as well as percussion.
 The 35-member band performs from a repertoire which features original works for brass band, as well as arrangements of well known orchestral and wind band literature.
 In addition, featured soloists are frequently used in concert programs which also include marches, medleys, hymn tune arrangements, folk songs, American patriotic offerings, Broadway showtunes, and novelty features.
 The majority of the band's concert schedule takes place during the summer months for community celebrations, civic events, and countless special festivals.
 They have performed in a variety of settings, from ornate concert halls to outdoor parks.
 Local audiences can also hear the band at three annual subscription concerts presented in April, September, and December.